Current Opportunities

 Experience

-• Experience of designing and delivering group-based engagement activities and workshops
+• Experience of organising and delivering activities and activities with clear learning objectives.

 Skills

-• Ability to plan and organise your own workload and work remotely
+• Ability to plan, prioritise and organise own workload.

-• Ability to work to targets and report on performance
+• Ability to work to targets and set personal objectives.

-• A commitment to your own personal and professional development
+• Committed to your own learning and development.

 Special Conditions

-• The post holder must have a full current driving licence and have a car available to be used for business purposes
+• The post-holder must hold a full driving licence and have a car available to be used for business purposes.

 Paid Position